Relationship Closure: Do We Need It or Is It Better To Let Things Go?

 By Jackie Pilossoph, Founder, Divorced Girl Smiling, the place to find trusted, vetted divorce professionals, a podcast, website and mobile app.

-For the purpose of gaining a better understanding, putting the past to rest, and moving on, men and women sometimes seek closure from the other person.
-What does closure entail?
-Perhaps they call their former love or they send a text, an email or a Facebook message in hopes of getting answers, information or an emotional reaction that helps them “close” that chapter in their lives.
+What does relationship closure entail?
+Perhaps they call their former spouse or they send a text, an email or a Facebook message in hopes of getting answers, information or an emotional reaction that helps them “close” that chapter in their lives.

-But is closure healthy and helpful, or does it just open up the door to memory lane, make us feel worse and set us back in the healing process?
+But is relationship closure healthy and helpful, or does it just open up the door to memory lane, make us feel worse and set us back in the healing process?

 For answers to these questions, I sought the opinion of Jason Price, a Northbrook-based Licensed Marriage and Family Therapist, who explained that closure can offer both positives and negatives.